BrightChanges/Unit-1/Unit1.md

         encrypted_file.write(encrypted_line + "\n")

 ```
-Step 3: Create a program that will decrypt the original file you created in step 1, update the quantity of 1 item and encrypted/add the information into "data_encrypted.txt" file:
+Step 3: Create a program that will decrypt the original file you created in step 1, update the quantity of 1 item and encrypted by 2 and update/add the information into "data_encrypted.txt" file:
 ```.py

 #The program that will read the encrypted file/decrypt it and then increase the quantity of the item in the database by 2, then ecnrypted it and save